By Barrie Lawson, UK, commissioned by EnergyCite LTD & Tom Tamarkin

 An examination of the economics and practicality of grid scale solar power

-- It requires more power (energy per unit time) to produce photovoltaics than they can produce.
+- It requires over 1,000 times more power (energy per unit time) to produce a PV panel than one panel can produce.
+It requires 3,333, 1 m2 panels at the equator to fabricate one such panel per hour.
 This is further exacerbated by the DC to AC step up inverter electronics, storage components, electrical interconnecting cables, and land preparation required for utility scale baseload power.
-Thus a “solar only” generation system can never be built let alone sustained.
+Thus a “solar only” generation system cannot be self-sustaining.

 - 29.3 billion 1 square meter solar panels are required for 100% solar power in the U.S. based on current demand 24 hours a day, 365 days per year.